unnsse/unnsse.io/content/posts/dankpolynomials.md

 ---
-title: Finding the Optimal Prime-Generating Polynomial -- A Journey Through Euler's Mathematical Legacy
+title: "Finding the Optimal Prime-Generating Polynomial: A Journey Through Euler's Mathematical Legacy"
 subtitle: A high-performance implementation for discovering quadratic polynomials that generate the longest sequences of consecutive prime numbers.
 date: 2025-08-15T19:03:44-07:00
 slug: c810d00